-Wherever you are in your career, if youre involved in teaching or supporting learning within higher education, our Academic Practice programme will help you to improve your career prospects.
+Wherever you are in your career, if you are involved in teaching or supporting learning within higher education, our Academic Practice programme will help you to improve your career prospects.
 You'll receive a wealth of practical advice and support to boost your competence, confidence and professional development.

 The blended Academic Practice MEd gives you an excellent opportunity to engage in scholarly practice, theory and research related to higher education.
 It is designed to engage students in both initial and continuing professional development related to learning and teaching.

-With this MEd in Academic Practice, youll have the flexibility to study for a qualification from a world-renowned university while youre still in full-time employment.
+With this MEd in Academic Practice, you will have the flexibility to study for a qualification from a world-renowned university while youre still in full-time employment.